 In close consultation with the Counter-Terrorism Committee and its Executive Directorate, we promote international cooperation in criminal matters related to terrorism, and mutual legal assistance in particular.
 We do so by:

 UNODC’s work on international cooperation in counter-terrorism matters is based on:

 We support informal networks of national focal points and efforts to establish national central authorities to facilitate international cooperation.
 For example, we supported the Regional Judicial Platforms for Sahel and the Indian Ocean Commission Countries and the Multi-Agency Task Force to strengthen international cooperation in the Middle East and North Africa (more information available in Arabic, English and French).

 Similar cooperation networks include the European Judicial Network | Eurojust | Hemispheric Information Exchange Network for Mutual Legal Assistance in Criminal Matters and Extradition of the Organization of American States | Ibero-American Legal Assistance Network (IberRed)

-The Multi-Agency Task Force (MATF) to support cooperation among countries in the Middle East and North Africa helped foil a terrorist plot.
-Information shared through the Task Force by national authorities led to arrests and the seizure of precursor chemicals for an improvised explosive device (IED) which was destined for use in a terrorist attack.
+The Multi-Agency Task Force (MATF) supported cooperation among countries in the Middle East and North Africa and helped foil a terrorist plot.
+Information shared through the Task Force by national authorities led to arrests and the seizure of precursor chemicals intended for use in an improvised explosive device (IED), which was destined for use in a terrorist attack.